Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation: Method

 On the other hand, the algorithm presented in \cite{Barrat2011} does not require the knowledge of a stochastic differential equation.
 However, besides the power spectrum $C(\omega)$ is does require the inverse Fourier transform of its square root.
 This quantity is then convoluted with a white noise to generate the target real coloured noise.
 We will introduce an algorithm that directly uses $\sqrt{C(\omega)}$ as input, thereby reducing the numerical cost compared to the algorithm of \cite{Barrat2011} and that generates a complex coloured noise with the properties given in (\ref{color_noise}).
 Indeed, one can easily prove that the noise $\gamma(t)$ can be generated by

 where $x(\omega)$ is a white-noise process in the frequency domain satisfying

-By substituting the definition (\ref{generate_color_noise}) into $\overline{\gamma^*(t)\gamma(t')}$ and using (\ref{white_noise}), we immediately arrive at the third relation of (\ref{color_noise}).
+By substituting (\ref{generate_color_noise}) into $\overline{\gamma^*(t)\gamma(t')}$ and using (\ref{white_noise}), we immediately arrive at the third relation of (\ref{color_noise}).
 The other relations are proven in a similar way.
 From a numerical point of view, the generation of this coloured noise requires the calculation of the Fourier transform in (\ref{generate_color_noise}).
-A similar algorithm restricted to real noise has been proposed in the past \cite{Rice1944,Billah1990}.
+We discretize the frequency domain with the uniform step $\Delta\omega$, and generate $x(\omega)$ by using two independent gaussian random noises with zero mean and unitary variance, $N(0,1)$, therefore $x(\omega) = (N (0, 1) + iN (0, 1))/\sqrt{2\Delta\omega}$.
+A similar algorithm restricted to real coloured noise has been proposed in the past \cite{Rice1944,Billah1990}.

 In order to compare our algorithm with the two from \cite{Barrat2011} and \cite{Rice1944,Billah1990}, we choose a test function for which we know $c(t)$ and $C(\omega)$ analytically, namely $c(t)=(2\pi\sigma^2)^{-1/4} e^{-t^2/2\sigma^2}$ and $C(\omega)=(2\pi\sigma^2)^{1/4}\,e^{-\omega^2\sigma^2/2}$.
 We fix $\sigma=1$ as our unit of time and choose the interval $t\in[-25,25]$ for the numerical Fourier transform.
-To quantify the agreement between the target $c(t)$ and the noise generated by the three algorithms, we use the statistical variance $\delta_c=\int_{-\infty}^\infty dt\,|c(t)-\overline{\gamma(0)\gamma^*(t)} |^2/\int_{-\infty}^\infty dt\,|c(t)|^2$.
+To quantify the agreement between the target $c(t)$ and the noise generated by the three algorithms, we use the statistical variance $\delta_c=\int_{-\infty}^{+\infty} dt\,|c(t)-\overline{\gamma(0)\gamma^*(t)} |^2/\int_{-\infty}^{+\infty} dt\,|c(t)|^2$.
 In principle, these algorithms produce an exact representation of the target correlation function.
 Discrepancies arise from the finite mesh on which the Fourier transform is evaluated, the finite number of independent realisations of the noise that we generate and the limitations of the white noise generation.